As with all elite sports and all activities involving horses, there is an element of risk.

 All racing (including flat and jump racing)

-*From 2021 an enhanced method of data capture was used which ensured that all horses fatally injured as a direct result of their injuries on raceday or within 48 hours of raceday were captured in this data.
+*From 2021 an enhanced method of data capture was used which ensured that any horse fatally injured or euthanised on welfare grounds as a direct result of their injuries on raceday or within 48 hours of raceday were captured in this data.
+These rows are highlighted in blue.

 Jump racing

-*In 2021 an enhanced method of data capture was used which ensured that all horses fatally injured as a direct result of their injuries on raceday or within 48 hours of raceday were captured in this data.
+*From 2021 an enhanced method of data capture was used which ensured that any horse fatally injured or euthanised on welfare grounds as a direct result of their injuries on raceday or within 48 hours of raceday were captured in this data.
+These rows are highlighted in blue.

 “A life well-lived” – British racing’s Horse Welfare Strategy